VladCiobanuProgramming/CoinOrDice/README.md

-> Flip coin or Dice
-> Run code in any java compiler tbh
+Flip Coin or Dices , however many u want with however many faces Code can be run in any java compiler